SvenMichaelKlose/tunix/src/bin/lisp/doc/manual.md

     (terpri)))
 ~~~

-In this example, if optional is NIL, CAR will also return NIL, making the
-OR-expression return number 0.
-This scheme can also be applied to
-multiple arguments:

-## Argument type descriptions in this manual
+## A matter of style: typical argument names

 Built-in functions have character-based and typed argument definitions.
-They are also used, padded with spaces, to describe arguments in this
-manual for all procedures (functions, macros and special forms).
+They are also used to describe arguments in this manual for all procedures:

 | Code | Type                                    |
 |------|-----------------------------------------|